blackcat973/CS3500_SnakeGame/README.md

-# CS3500_SnakeGame
+# MultiPlayer game
-This is a snakegame assignment of CS3500.
+This is a snakegame with using Multi socket and threads

 DO NOT COPY THIS FOR YOUR ASSIGNMENT